 In August 1873, plans were being laid for the creation of the North West Mounted Police.
 Sergeant Steele arranged to be introduced to Major Walsh, the Force Recruiter.
 Having arranged to serve with Walsh as his Sergeant-Major if a discharge from the artillery could be arranged, Steele next appealed to Lieutenant-Colonel French who was to be the first commissioner of the North West Mounted Police.
 French granted the requested discharge.
 Steele was the third man to enlist.
 He took part in the great western march of the North West Mounted Police in 1874, travelling over 1,255 miles on horseback.

-Steele’s duties primarily involved policing the area through which the Canadian Pacific Railway was being built, enforcing prohibition and generally keeping order.
-In April 1885 he was appointed Superintendent and, when the North West Rebellion broke out, organized a mounted force called “Steele’s Scouts”; he subsequently commanded the cavalry that went in pursuit of Big Bear.
+Steele’s duties involved policing the area through which the Canadian Pacific Railway was being built, enforcing prohibition and generally keeping order.
+In April 1885, he was appointed Superintendent and, when the North West Rebellion broke out, organized a mounted force called “Steele’s Scouts”; he subsequently commanded the cavalry that went in pursuit of Big Bear.

 In 1887, he was dispatched to the Kootenays where American miners clashed with the natives.
 Here he established Fort Steele, now a historic park.
 During the Klondike Gold Rush, Steele was sent north to police the mountain passes connecting the Alaskan seacoast and the Canadian gold fields.
 His exploits in the Klondike are legendary.
 Many authors have written stirring accounts of “Smoothbore Steele”, a nickname referring to his gunner origin.